Faculty of Science international study experiences

 To register your interest, complete the brief SCIE3600 International Study Experience Expression of Interest Survey.

-The closing date for EOI submissions for summer term enrolment is 25 November 2019.
+The closing date for EOI submissions for a summer term enrolment is Monday 30th November 2020.

 - NB: You can expect to receive advice of approval to be enrolled in SCIE3600 within three (3) weeks of submitting your EOI.